Public interest disclosure (whistleblowing) procedure

 2.3 Examples (not exhaustive) within the Higher Education context could include:

-a) financial or non-financial maladministration and malpractice, bribery or fraud;
+a) financial or non-financial maladministration and malpractice, bribery or fraud

-b) evidence of academic or professional malpractice eg falsifying or misrepresenting academic qualifications;
+b) evidence of academic or professional malpractice eg falsifying or misrepresenting academic qualifications

-c) failure of an individual(s) to disclose a serious conflict of interest;
+c) failure of an individual(s) to disclose a serious conflict of interest

-d) action or inaction that could lead to damaging the reputation of the University, (such as a failure to notify management of any health and safety issues which may cause injury to an individual on University premises or any breaches of relevant requirements relating to medical trials or research which is governed by legislation/statutory requirements).
-In this latter example, if a disclosure is made in relation to potential research misconduct the designated person may determine that it would be more appropriate for the issue to be referred to a designated person under the policy on ‘Investigating and responding to allegation of research misconduct’.
+e) any breaches of relevant requirements relating to medical trials or research which is governed by legislation/statutory requirements.
+In this example, if a disclosure is made in relation to potential research misconduct the designated person may determine that it would be more appropriate for the issue to be considered under the policy on ‘Investigating and responding to allegations of research misconduct’ and allocate the disclosure to an appropriate manager in line with that procedure.
 In such circumstances the Member of the University Executive Board notified of the disclosure will inform the individual who raised the concern, to whom it has been forwarded, for consideration under this other policy.

 3. Confidentiality